 Is Vicrez a dropshipper or do you actually stock products?

-We maintain physical inventory in our Mokena, Illinois and Bradenton, Florida warehouses.
-The majority of our orders ship from our own facilities, not from third-party suppliers.
-Some specialty items or made-to-order products may ship directly from manufacturers, but those are clearly marked with longer lead times on product pages.
+We maintain physical inventory and ship from our own facility.
+The majority of orders ship from us directly, not from third-party suppliers.
+Some specialty items or made-to-order products may ship directly from manufacturing partners, but those are clearly marked with longer lead times on product pages.

 Where is Vicrez headquartered?